iagocanalejas/retrocache/README.md

     retrofitBuilder.addCallAdapterFactory(new CachedCallFactory(mCache));
     ```

 4. Use it as normal retrofit.
 Just remember to use `CachedCall`.
+All retrofit methods are included, and you can also use methods included in `Included` section.

+# Included
-All retrofit methods are included, and you can also call `refresh(callback)` to avoid looking in the cache or `remove()` to invalidate a cached call.
+In addition to normal retrofit usage you can also call `refresh(callback)` to avoid looking in the cache or `remove()` to invalidate a cached call.

     ```java
        CachedCall<MyObject> call = ...